silverstein/pdf-filler-desktop/IMPLEMENTATION_PLAN.md

 - ✅ Native file selection implemented
 - ✅ MCP filesystem configured
 - ✅ Themes and UI working
-- ❌ Cannot actually fill PDFs yet
+- ✅ Can actually fill PDFs with pdf-lib
-- ❌ No password support
+- ✅ Full password support
-- ❌ No bulk operations
+- ✅ Bulk operations from CSV
-- ❌ No profile system
+- ✅ Complete profile system with encryption
+- ✅ Beautiful modal UIs for all features
+- ✅ Form field detection and mapping
+- ✅ Progress tracking for bulk operations

 ### Where to Find Things
 - Main logic: `src/server.js`